handzlikchris/FastScriptReload/Assets/QuickCodeIteration/Documentation/documentation.md

 ## Executing custom code on hot reload
 Custom code can be executed on hot reload by adding a method to changed script

+## Synchronizing changes over network
+TODO: move and extend
+1) add preprocessor directive: QuickCodeIteration_LoadAssemblyOverNetwork_Enabled
+2) add NetworkedAssemblyChangesLoader to the scene (if testing in editor tick `Run In Editor`)

+Networked component right now will try to use broadcast to find server and auto connect, there's no way to put custom IP (TODO).
+Make sure Firewall is set correctly to allow connection

 ```
 void OnScriptHotReload() {
     //your code